 The Green Line indicates the number of visitors and blue line represent the adjacent response time as the traffic increase.
-The traffic was steadily increased from 1 to 50 visitors and the response time was noted.
+The traffic was steadily increased from 1 to 500 visitors and the load time was noted.

 Response time of sites hosted on HostGator

 HostGator’s server performance seems to be solid, healthy and consistent.
-Only problem is that we don’t want to see a graph with lots of ups and down, flat lines are great for a hosting company.
+The only problem is that we don’t want to see a graph with lots of ups and downs, flat lines are great for a hosting company.
 HostGator returned one the fastest response time of 400ms during this test.

-Although, they were able to maintain this response time only until 75 concurrent visitors, which is not bad considering this webisite was hosted on a shared hosting server.
+Although, they were able to maintain this response time only until 75 concurrent visitors, which is not bad considering this website was hosted on a shared hosting server.